DSI-FDI/final-project/dsi_millestone_1.md

 - One female user thought it useful to know the name of the girls that have been with the other person.
 - Most of the people felt that using this app was artificial, and it's better and more funny to have dates naturally.
 - Two users wanted to use this app to catch liars.
-- One user thought that discovering things of the other person is fascinating, but wants to know few things to make the conversation flew  but afterward he says that knowing feelings is artificial
+- One user thought that discovering things of the other person is fascinating, but wanted to know a few things to make the conversation flow.

 ### Others

-- Most of the users wanted a notification as the means of communicating what the app thinks is important
+- Most users wanted a notification as the means of communicating what the app thinks is important.
 - One user thought it was better to have the biography of the other person always available.
 - Paula is an antipersona.